QualiSystems/devguide_source/_orchestration/9.0.0/scripts-deep-dive.md

 #### Using requirements.txt with CloudShell orchestration scripts

 It’s now possible to attach a requirements.txt file to make sure your script will have all dependencies installed on the virtual environment before the script’s execution starts.
+For details about the *cloudshell-orch-core* package, see this [Getting Started]({{site.baseurl}}/orchestration/{{pageVersion}}/getting-started.html#best-practices-for-working-with-orchestration-scripts) section.

 *To use the requirements.txt:*
 * Archive this file with the orchestration script in one ZIP file.
 It will then be possible to upload this ZIP file to CloudShell using the CloudShell Portal.